-The CA services, like other trust services provided by Aruba PEC S.p.A., are based on redundant computing infrastructures, designed and built in order to ensure utmost reliability and continuity of service; therefore, several data centers owned by the Aruba Group are used:
+CA services, as well as other trust services provided by Aruba PEC S.p.A., are based on redundant computing infrastructures, designed and built in order to ensure utmost reliability and continuity of service.
+For these reasons, the three data centers owned by the Aruba Group used for the provision of the service are geographically distributed throughout Italy.